Types of SASSA Social Grants

 In the event of the breadwinner passing on, the application for the SRD grant must be made within 12 months of the death.

-The current SRD Grant value is R370 per month (as of 1 April 2024).
+The current SRD Grant value is R370 per month.
 Read more about the SRD Grant here.

 CARE DEPENDENCY GRANT